ojobo-tech/ms_datascience_project/README.md

 Traditional cardiovascular disease detection methods rely on the healthcare professional and rule-based scoring systems like WHO CVD Risk Charts.
 These approaches, while clinically useful, have limitations like a lack of personalization, they do not account for complex interactions between multiple risk factors.
 Also, manual evaluation may vary among healthcare professionals and screening large populations is resource-intensive.

 The goal of this project is to train and evaluate machine learning models to predict CVD risk using secondary patient data.
-By comparing various AI models including Logistic Regression, Decision Trees, Random Forests, XGBoost, LightGBM, and Neural Networks (MLP), we can determine the most effective approach for real-world deployment.
+By comparing various models including Logistic Regression, Decision Trees, Random Forests, XGBoost, and LightGBM, we can determine the most effective approach for real-world deployment.

 ## Objectives
 The key objectives of this study are: